cpfaff/mspm/README.md

 of your project.
 In any of your scripts in the source folder you can reference R libraries.
 This typically is done using the function `library(<package>)`, or `require(<package>)`.
-If you add a new library call to a project source file, you can run the function `install_dependencies()` from your project mangement file.
-It screens all project scipt files and ensures that all packages that are reference are installed.
+If you add a new library call to a project source file, you can run the function `install_dependencies()` from your project management file.
+It screens all project script files and ensures that all packages that are reference are installed.

 ### References